An ally receives your activity reports via email or via the Victory app to hold you accountable for what you’re viewing on your devices.

-- Affirms you.
-This person is truly supportive of you, but is not a pushover or a control freak.
+- A good ally affirms you.
+This person genuinely supports you but is not a pushover or a control freak.

-- Asks the hard questions.
-You have mutual respect with this person and he/she is comfortable with open communication about your specific triggers and goals.
+- A good ally asks the hard questions.
+You have mutual respect for this person, and they are comfortable with open communication about your specific triggers and goals.

-- Helps you achieve your goals.
-This person applauds your victories and is encouraging of your progress, no matter how big or small.
+- A good ally helps you achieve your goals.
+This person applauds your victories and encourages your progress, no matter how big or small.

 Should my spouse be my ally?

-Spouses can be a natural ally option.
-However, a spouse/partner may also be too close to the situation to give constructive support and may need personal healing.
+Spouses can be a natural fit for allyship.
+However, a spouse/partner may be unable to give you constructive support because your struggle may affect them, their self-image, or your relationship.
 Your spouse should decide whether or not they want to be your ally.